 ● It’s possible to even see the traumatic event as if it is happening all over again.

 2. Hypervigilance.
-This is an over-alertness in anticipation of possible danger, for example: scanning crowds for dangerous people, sitting in a certain place at home to avoid being seen through any windows or an over-reliance on weapons in case the home is suddenly targetted by intruders.
+This is an over-alertness in anticipation of possible danger, for example scanning crowds for dangerous people, sitting in a certain place at home to avoid being seen through any windows or an over-reliance on weapons in case the home is suddenly targeted by intruders.

 ● The person suffering from hypervigilance is consumed with the idea that something bad is going to happen.
 So, they’re always prepared for the worst, even if the worst has zero possibility of ever occurring.
 This can look like paranoia to the casual observer.

 3. Disturbed sleep.
 Insomnia is a common symptom in those with PTSD.
 Nightmares and night sweats can also occur.
 It’s not easy to sleep when you have post-traumatic stress disorder.

 4. Irritability and aggressive behaviour.
 Those with PTSD are often easily agitated and are prone to overreacting with aggression.

 5. Altered thoughts.
 This may take the form of believing that the sufferer is bad or that all other people are bad.
 Feelings of guilt, shame and anger are also common.

 These symptoms can range from annoying to life-altering.
 At the most extreme, sufferers of PTSD are unable to work and pose a serious threat to themselves and others.
 Suicide is common in the most extreme cases.
 Those with PTSD are known to hurt others as well.